 16. Take Advantage Of Holidays

-All major holidays are a perfect excuse to reach out you existing clients, past clients, subscribers, and leads with a genuine holiday related message and an update on what’s going on with your company.
+All major holidays are a perfect excuse to reach out to your existing clients, past clients, subscribers, and leads with a genuine holiday related message and an update on what’s going on with your company.
 It’s the perfect time to also share information about new services you offer.

 There are also made up holidays occurring almost every day of the year, like National Pickle Day and National Pretzel Day.
 Find a few fun holidays that align with your business or marketing and leverage them for some fun promotions that keep you top of mind.